Edgewood Arsenal human experiments: Acetylcholine related experiments

 Much of the experimentation at Edgewood Arsenal surrounded the modulation of acetylcholine or acetylcholinesterase, or the deactivation and reactivation of substances which did the same.
 These experiments represented a significant enough proportion of the total experimentation to earn a dedicated volume in the main experimental documentation.
-Much of the follow up data on the acetylcholine related experiments are lacking or entirely missing, due to a combination of remaining classification and failures on the part of the United States Department of Veterans Affairs and United States Department of Defense to follow the subjects of the experimentation.
+Much of the follow-up data on the acetylcholine-related experiments are lacking or entirely missing, due to a combination of remaining classification and failures on the part of the United States Department of Veterans Affairs and United States Department of Defense to follow the subjects of the experimentation.

 Anticholinesterase experiments

 Anticholinesterases are substances that interfere with the central nervous system and the peripheral nervous system by inhibiting acetylcholinesterase and therefore sustaining the effect of acetylcholine or butyrylcholine within the chemical synapses, resulting in a cholinergic crisis, and possibly death if untreated.

-Long term side effects of exposure to anticholinesterases, including at levels below the threshold for profound illness and death can include paralysis and peripheral neuropathy, sleep disturbance, genetic mutation and cancer.
+Long-term side effects of exposure to anticholinesterases, including at levels below the threshold for profound illness and death, can include paralysis and peripheral neuropathy, sleep disturbance, genetic mutation and cancer.
 In total, 1,406 subjects were tested with 16 agents, some of which included reactivating agents and protective agents.

 Anticholinergic experiments

-Anticholinergics are substances that interfere with the central nervous system and the peripheral nervous system by inhibiting acetylcholine, resulting in what is essentially the opposite effect of an cholinesterase inhibitor to the extreme.
+Anticholinergics are substances that interfere with the central nervous system and the peripheral nervous system by inhibiting acetylcholine, resulting in what is essentially the opposite effect of a cholinesterase inhibitor to the extreme.
 This can result in anticholinergic syndrome, and possibly death if untreated.

-Available data from both experiment patients and pharmaceutical research indicates that short-term exposure to anticholinergic compounds, especially the extremely limited exposures described in the documentation is associated with no long-term effects.
-It is important to note however, that in the decades since their introduction to medical use, research has begun to suggest a causal relationship between long term anticholinergic drug use and later development or worsening of dementia.
+Available data from both experiment patients and pharmaceutical research indicates that short-term exposure to anticholinergic compounds, especially the extremely limited exposures described in the documentation, is associated with no long-term effects.
+In the decades since their introduction to medical use, research has begun to suggest a causal relationship between long-term anticholinergic drug use and later development or worsening of dementia.
 In total, 1,752 subjects were tested with 21 agents, some of whom received exposure to more than one chemical agent.

 Cholinesterase reactivator experiments

 Cholinesterase reactivators are substances which reactivate acetylcholinesterase which has been inactivated by an anticholinesterase.
 This action can be precipitated through a variety of mechanisms, including directly binding and deactivating the anticholinesterase itself, blocking the reaction between the anticholinesterase and the acetylcholinesterase, changing the release of acetylcholine, blocking acetylcholine's cholinolytic effect, or by increasing the excretion of the anticholinesterase.

-Available data from the experiments and from prescribing information from modern marketing of these substances concludes that little risk exists of long term effects from exposure.
+Available data from the experiments and from prescribing information from modern marketing of these substances concludes that little risk exists of long-term effects from exposure.
 It is noted, however, in both the prescribing information for modern variants and in toxicological research on the subject that it has been the subject of insufficient research to conclude this beyond a reasonable doubt.
-In total, 219 subjects were tested with 4 agents.
+In total, 219 subjects were tested with four agents.